hailegiorgis16/ETS0607-15/README.md

 The str.replace() method returns a new string where all occurrences of a specified substring are replaced with another substring.
 # str.strip()
 The strip() method is a built-in string function used to remove leading and trailing whitespace (spaces, tabs, newlines) or specified characters from a string.
+# str.lstrip()
+The lstrip() method is a string method that returns a copy of the string with leading characters removed from the left side.
+By default, it removes whitespace characters, but you can specify which characters to remove.